ibm-cloud-docs/account/transfer.md

 As the account owner, you can transfer your account to a new owner by creating a support case.
 The new owner must be an existing user within the account.
 If the person that you want to own the account isn't an existing user, [invite them to the account](/docs/account?topic=account-iamuserinv) before you create the support case.

 To create the support case, go to **Support**, and click **Create a case** in the {{site.data.keyword.cloud_notm}} console.
 In the case description, include the full name and IBMid of the user that is to be the new account owner.

+When you transfer your account to a new owner, be aware that you as the previous account owner will be automatically removed from that account.
+The new owner needs to invite the account's previous owner back to the transferred account to keep them within it.

 ## Transferring an account from another owner
 {: #transfer-lost}